THE EU AND INDONESIA

 EU – INDONESIA

-The EU-Indonesia Partnership and Cooperation Agreement (PCA) came into force in May 2014 and covers a wide range of policy areas, including: trade, investment and connectivity; climate change mitigation and the environment; and governance, human rights and security.
+The EU-Indonesia Partnership and Cooperation Agreement (PCA) came into force in May 2014 and covers a wide range of policy areas including trade, investment and connectivity; climate action and environment; governance, human rights and security.

-A Joint Committee oversees the implementation of the PCA and meets annually to monitor and evaluate the progress of existing partnership programmes, and explore potential future initiatives in different sectors.
+A Joint Committee oversees the implementation of the PCA and meets annually to monitor and evaluate the progress of existing cooperation programmes and explore potential future initiatives in different sectors.

-Leading the dialogue were H.E.
-Ngurah Swajaya, Director-General for American and European Affairs at the Ministry of Foreign Affairs of Indonesia, and Enrique Mora, Deputy Secretary-General of the European External Action Service.
+Held virtually on 22 June 2021, the dialogue was co-chaired by Ngurah Swajaya, Director-General for American and European Affairs at the Ministry of Foreign Affairs of Indonesia and Gunnar Wiegand, Managing Director for Asia and the Pacific at the European External Action Service of the European Union.